 The town was first struck by explosive bombs and then by incendiaries.
 As people fled from their homes they were machine-gunned by fighter planes.
 The three hour raid completely destroyed the town.
 It is estimated that 1,685 people were killed and 900 injured in the attack.

-General Francisco Franco denied that he had nothing to do with the raid and claimed that the town had been dynamited and then burnt by Anarchist Brigades.
+General Francisco Franco denied that he had anything to do with the raid and claimed that the town had been dynamited and then burnt by Anarchist Brigades.
 After the war a telegram sent from Franco's headquarters was discovered and revealled that he had asked the German Condor Legion to carry out the attack on Guernica.
 It is believed that the attack was an attempt to demoralize the Basque people.

 Guernica, the most ancient town of the Basques and the centre of their cultural tradition, was completely destroyed yesterday afternoon by insurgent air raiders.
 The bombardment of this open town far behind the lines occupied precisely three hours and a quarter, during which a powerful fleet of aeroplanes consisting of three German types, Junkers and Heinkel bombers and Heinkel fighters, did not cease unloading on the town bombs weighing from 1,000lb. downwards and, it is calculated, more than 3,000 two-pounder aluminum incendiary projectiles.
 The fighters, meanwhile, plunged low from above the centre of the town to machine-gun those of the civilian population who had taken refuge in the fields.